 Middlesbrough set their sights on Britt Assombalonga back in 2017, forking out an estimated £15 million to sign the striker from Nottingham Forest.
 Having scored 30 goals in 65 matches for Forest, Boro fans were expecting big things from their new striker.

-Assombalonga notched 15 goals in his first season at the club and helped Boro reach the playoff semi-finals but the north east side have struggled in the last couple of years.
+Assombalonga notched 15 goals in his first season at the club and helped Boro reach the playoff semi-finals.
+After finding the net just five times in 2020-21, Assombalonga left the club, and has had two separate stints in Turkey.

 1 – Ruben Neves